carpentries-incubator/python-business/_episodes/02-func.md

 ## Modules

+While a lot of powerful, general tools are built into languages like Python, specialized tools built up from these basic units live in modules that can be called upon when needed.

 A [module](https://docs.python.org/3/tutorial/modules.html) is a file containing Python definitions and statements.
 A module can contain executable statements as well as function definitions, you can include a module with `import` statement.
 For example, Python does not provide a built in function for square root.
 Of course, you can write a function that do square root by yourself.
 But the good thing is, the function is included in the built in `math` module.
 You can import the `math` module by:
 ```